 Dogs become infected by swallowing larvae found in grass, soil, or a similar surface that's been contaminated by feces.
 Whipworm is highly transmissable because it's difficult to detect the smaller-sized worms in puppy poop, plus their hardy eggs can survive for up to five years given the right environment.
 Fortunately, it is not contagious to humans (as we have our own type of infectious whipworm species).

-Not all infected puppies will show obvious symptoms of worm infestation, which is following a consistent deworming schedule is essential to rid the parasite in each of its life cycles.
+Not all infected puppies will show obvious symptoms of worm infestation, but following a consistent deworming schedule is essential to rid the parasite in each of its life cycles.
 Of the puppies with worm symptoms, some of the most common clinical signs include:

 Many of these symptoms can indicate other health problems like parvo in puppies (with the exception of worms in poop), so you should always consult your veterinarian if you notice any red flags.